casotto/sparse_blas/README.md

 Package is based on a Anaconda installation on python .
 Ohter distributions are not supported.
+`conda install mkl` (be sure that your distribution is linked against the mkl, reinstalls numpy if necessary)

 `python setup.py install`

 `pytest tests`

 ## Import from other cython functions